typelevel/typelevel.github.com/src/tutorials/README.md

 # Typelevel Tutorials

 Welcome!
-These tutorials are hands-on: each lesson explains an idea on this side of the page and gives you a live Scala editor on the other.
+These tutorials are hands-on: each lesson explains an idea on the left side of the page and gives you a live Scala editor on the other.
 Edit the code, press **Run**, and see what happens.